Marcoceran/polimi-iot-homework-5/README.md

 ## Description
 * Create a Cooja simulation with 3 TinyOS (sky) motes, called 1, 2, 3.
 * The motes communicate over the radio.
 Mote #2 and #3 sends a message every 5 seconds to mote #1
-* The message contains a random value (between 0 an 100) and a static topic
+* The message contains a random value (between 0 and 100) and a static topic
 * Mote #1 receives messages and ’’forwards’’ them to node-red
 * The node-red dashboard removes the values > 70 and publishes the message to thingspeak via MQTT into two different charts